Please visit this page often as this situation is fluid and changing daily.

-The Dept of Labor is trying to avoid volumes of crowds coming to the office at one time.
+The Dept of Labor is now providing online applications for Unemployment on their website at vidol.gov .
 They are requesting that businesses have a representative from your establishment call the Agency before notices of separation are issued so that they can be aware of how many people can be expected to file for unemployment assistance and other services.
-They request that you send applications to the affected employees so that they can fill them out before coming to the office.
-You can find the forms at vidol.gov

 Unemployment Insurance (UI) Employer Best Practices